 About Recycle IT

-Our electrical community collection service is provided in partnership with WEEE Ireland.
-Recycle IT are supported by Pobal, South Dublin County Council and authorized by the National Waste Collection Permit Office and the local authorities across Dublin, Kildare and Wicklow.
+Recycle IT services are provided in partnership with WEEE Ireland.
+Recycle IT is supported by the Department of Rural and Community Development, Dormant Accounts Fund, Pobal, South Dublin County Council and authorized by the National Waste Collection Permit Office and the local authorities across Leinster.